jobial-io/scase/README.md

 * be able to write an immutable, idiomatic Scala model for the service API, completely decoupled from the underlying implementation

-* use concurrency seamlessly and safely.
+* use concurrency seamlessly and safely

+* still be able to access some common features of messaging and serverless runtimes if needed (e.g. message attributes).

 **Scase** gives you exactly that, with the additional benefit of: